Exploring the diversity in Assamese films – Village Rockstars, Aamis and More

 Assam has always been in the news.
 May it be the riot that happened recently, the floods or even the illegal immigration of Bangladeshis, Assam has always grabbed the media attention.

 One thing in Assam that is not getting the much-required acknowledgment is the Assamese film industry.
 Assam is the only film producing state among the seven sisters of India these films are extremely diverse in their narrative.

 Started in 1935, the Assamese films never really managed to break through the national scene in spite of having a good number of national awards to their credit.
 Since the release of Joymoti, directed by Jyoti Prasad Agarwal, the industry is quite struggling to create its own mark in the world of Indian cinema.

-With eminent and extremely skilled filmmakers like Rima Dasand Bhaskar Hazarika (who grabbed the national award for his first film), the good days for Assamese films are on the way.
-Pretty sooner, the industry will create a new wave in Indian cinema and will be acknowledged as a premium regional cinema in our country.
+With eminent and extremely skilled filmmakers like Rima Das and Bhaskar Hazarika (who grabbed the National Award for his first film), the good days for Assamese films are on the way.
+Pretty soon, the industry will create a new wave in Indian cinema and will be acknowledged as a premium regional cinema in our country.

-They are also inspiring young filmmakers to transcend the boundaries and venture into film making.
+They are also inspiring young filmmakers from different parts of the country to transcend the boundaries and venture into film making.

 PS- If you are planning to watch these films let me warn you, Aamis can get a bit disturbing unlike Village Rockstars but trust me it is a masterpiece!!!

 Do you have more good collection of Assamese movies?
 Drop it in the comment section!